[Small logo of Thornwood girl] Scroll down for history link to start-up in Cambridge, England

 Jump to: It's kin to Irish and English Blackthorn.

-Thornwood's mascot tree is in North Alabama.
-The tree is at 2110 Byrd Spring Road in Huntsville, where citizens are Celebrating 50 years of Space Achievement.
+Thornwood's mascot tree is in North Alabama, at 2110 Byrd Spring Road, Huntsville.

 Britain's Windsor Castle